gph82/mdciao/doc/gallery.rst

 from the CLI.
 This will create a local "sandboxed" copy of the notebooks, which you can modify and play around with without breaking the original notebooks.
-Note: all notebooks except the last two.
+Note: the Covid notebooks are not shipped with `mdciao`.

 Tutorials
 ---------